Sujeetkushwaha14/Chess-app/README.md

-for study django use with Devops
+for study django use with Devops chess